How Does a Reverse Mortgage Work?

 Ready to Explore Your Options?

 A reverse mortgage can be a powerful tool in the right situation, but it is not for everyone.
-The smartest next step is to evaluate it in the context of your full retirement plan, including cash flow, taxes, and legacy goals.
+The smartest next step is to evaluate it inside the context of your full retirement plan, including cash flow, taxes, and legacy goals.
+Reviewing it alongside your comprehensive retirement planning picture, including your Retirement Planning Checklist (5 Years Before You Retire) goals, leads to a far better outcome than evaluating it on its own.

 Schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors to review your options and stress-test affordability before committing.